 This area arouses strong feelings and raises many questions.
 This project is bringing together those from dietary public health research, those who understand the food industry, and policymakers with a range of perspectives on these and other questions.

-Following the pledge to gain wider international consensus, a project has been funded by CEDAR to make progress with this work.
+Following the pledge to gain wider international consensus, a project was funded by the Medical Research Council to make progress with this work.

 - Cullerton K, Adams J, Forouhi N, Francis O, White M. (2019) Building consensus on the governance of relationships between dietary public health researchers and the food industry: two stage, online, international Delphi study and a stakeholder survey.
 PLOS ONE https://doi.org/10.1371/journal.pone.0221250